 America’s Adoption Expert Mardie Caldwell shares about how the Lifetime Adoption Foundation got started.
 The Lifetime Adoption Foundation provides educational scholarships for birthmothers who have lovingly chosen adoption, nationwide outreach education about adoption options, and adoption grants for hard-to-place children.

 The Adoption Promise Bracelet was inspired and designed by adoptive mother Mardie Caldwell.
-Enduring seven pregnancy losses, adoption was the answer to her prayer of becoming a mother.
+After enduring seven pregnancy losses, adoption was the answer to her prayer of becoming a mother.
 Each bracelet is lovingly handmade and created with prayer and patience.
-On each bracelet is a 1″ custom heart shaped pewter adoption prayer charm, and it arrives in a special travel bag and prayer card.
+On each bracelet is a 1″ custom heart-shaped pewter adoption prayer charm, and it arrives in a special travel bag and prayer card.

-An affordable gift ($24.95 for one, $19.97 each for two or more), they are a beautiful reminder of the promise of adoption.
+An affordable gift ($24.95), they are a beautiful reminder of the promise of adoption.

 Open your heart to adoption with this lovely handmade glass and/or natural gem beaded bracelet.
 Bracelets come in various vibrant and contemporary colors along with a unique heart-shaped charm stating “My Adoption Prayer” on one side… and “Pray Without Ceasing, 1 Thes 5:17″ on the other.
 In this video, the bracelet’s creator Mardie Caldwell shares more: